Introduction to Airships

 The Origin of Airships

 Airships were a dream of early aviators even before the first manned balloon flew in 1783.
 In 1852, Henri Giffard first flew in a tiny 113,000 cubic foot blimp powered by a 3-horsepower steam engine which weighed several hundred pounds.
 It had a less-than-impressive top speed of six miles per hour.
 Airships would then go on to be powered by electrical motors and eventually gas engines.
 By 1897, David Schwartz invented the first rigid, metalclad airship.
 But it was not until the 1900 flight of Count Zeppelin's LZ-1 that airships began to move out of the experimental stage.
 At first, they were used by the military for surveillance purposes, until Zeppelin founded the world's first passenger airline, DELAG, in 1909.
 During World War I, Zeppelins, blimps and semirigids were used by many nations.
 They enjoyed much success in naval patrol and surveillance niches, but German attempts to use Zeppelins as high-altitude heavy bombers rapidly became too costly when the British defenders, after many failures, finally came up with a successful countermeasure — the incendiary bullet.
 They were replaced by fleets of Gotha planes.
 The development airships experienced during the war was vital for their later commercial service.

 Dawn of the Golden Age of Airships

 After the war, the military and the public at large became fascinated with airships.
 This ushered in the "Golden Age of Airships," which began in the mid 1920s and ended by 1940.
 In the interim, militaries successfully experimented with creating true airborne aircraft carriers.
 Advertisers found small blimps useful for carrying brand logos, and the Russians used them to carry cargo to far-flung, remote regions.
 But the most famous and popular use was as luxury transportation.
 The Graf Zeppelin, the most successful airship in history, become a beloved international icon.
 It circumnavigated the world many times faster than the airplanes before it.
-She traveled to the north pole, visited great cities and monuments, and eventually settled into a transatlantic route, becoming the world's first transcontinental airliner.
+She travelled to the north pole, visited great cities and monuments, and eventually settled into a transatlantic route, becoming the world's first transcontinental airliner.
 Her safety record was perfect, and she flew over one million miles.
 Many other airships saw success during this time, but all was not well...

 The Fall of Airships